Skip to main content

 Can I have both Medicare Advantage and a Medigap policy?

 No, it is illegal for an insurance company to sell you a Medigap policy if you have a Medicare Advantage plan.
+You must choose one path or the other.

 Do I still pay the Part B premium if I have an Advantage plan?